pfsense/docs/source/cache-proxy/wpad-autoconfigure-for-squid.rst

 Now to setup the DNS portion.
 WPAD will take the domain name given to the machine, likely assigned by DHCP, and prepend *wpad.*.
 If the domain is *example.com*, it will look for *wpad.example.com*.
-This task may be accomplished with the DNS Forwarder/DNS Resolver in pfSense or with another internal DNS server used by client PCs.
+This task may be accomplished with the DNS Forwarder/DNS Resolver on the pfSense router or with another internal DNS server used by client PCs.

 A client browser will ultimately try to access *http://wpad.example.com/wpad.dat* - among others.
 More details on the hostnames tried by WPAD are available in the `WPAD article on Wikipedia <https://en.wikipedia.org/wiki/Wpad>`__.

-To add the entry using the DNS forwarder on pfSense, navigate to **Services > DNS Forwarder**.
+To add the entry using the DNS forwarder on the pfSense router, navigate to **Services > DNS Forwarder**.
 Click |fa-plus| to add a new **Host Override**.

 Enter the following (Replace the domain and IP address with their actual